t0mm4rx/Collective_OHGJ_Game/README.md

 ## How it works

-First, please don't edit the engine package.
+First, please don't edit the engine package, and don't touch the desktop folder.
+All the game's code will be in the core/src folder.
 All your assets should be placed in the core/assets/minigames/yourgamename/.
 For example, if you want to add a texture, named a.png, put it in : core/assets/minigames/myawesomegame/a.png In the code :